orbcode/orbuculum/README.md

 ```$ orbuculum --monitor 1000 --orbtrace '-p vtref,3.3 -e vtref,on'```

 ...this will re-initialise the probe if it gets disconnected at any time.
+Note that the `--orbtrace` bit is providing options through to
+the `orbtrace` application, so you need to look at the command line options for that to make sensible selections.

 Information about command line options can be found with the -h
 option.
 Orbuculum itself is specifically designed to be 'hardy' to probe and